 Attendance Works provided expertise and materials that Count ME In adapted to meet the cultural and geographic needs of Maine schools, including Waterboro Elementary.
 For example, the survey used to measure staff perception of attendance policies and practices was modified from an Attendance Works survey.
 "The support from Attendance Works helps make our work effective so more students can access learning opportunities and the supports they need," Lieberman said.

-The district elementary schools, in partnership with Count ME In, rolled out the chronic absenteeism protocol with scripts for teachers, who were asked to call families of students who had missed 3 to 5 days of school, whether the absence was excused or unexcused.
+The district elementary schools, in partnership with Count ME In, rolled out the chronic absence protocol with scripts for teachers, who were asked to call families of students who had missed 3 to 5 days of school, whether the absence was excused or unexcused.
 The teachers were told that the initial calls were designed to establish a connection with the student’s family, and to let the parents and child know that he or she was missed.

 Some school staff questioned the protocols, saying it was the role of administrators to connect with families about attendance and suggested the calls be handled by the school counselors and administration staff.
 Some of the teachers were so opposed to the new practice that several union members, who worked in the school, asked the superintendent to intervene.